guynich/demultiplex_music/README.md

 ## System load

+### MacOS CPU

 I ran these on MacBook Pro 2020 (Intel) with quad-core i5 and 16GB RAM.
-The `python3.12` process used all four cores up to ~380% and memory usage was in range [1, 1.3] GB.
+The `python3.12` process used all four CPU cores up to ~380% and memory usage was in range [1, 1.3] GB.

+### Ubuntu GPU

+Running the same separation task on workstation GPU (NVidia RTX A2000 Ampere) took just 13 seconds or >20x real-time.
+GPU memory usage for the Python 3.10 process was ~900MB.

 # Next steps
 * [x] Try demucs on Ubuntu 22.04.5 LTS.
 It generates the same four WAV files.
 * [ ] Try htdemucs_ft model.
-* [ ] Dataset labelling using Python scripting.
+* [ ] Dataset labelling using Python scripting on GPU.